LFattorini/Project-1---Writing-a-Data-Scientist-Blog-Post-Udacity/README.md

 ## Results

-The main findings of the analysis are discussed in the blog post available here.
+The main findings of the analysis are discussed in the blog post **"How To Get Useful Insights From Airbnb Reviews"** available [here](https://medium.com/@loredana.fattorini90/how-to-get-useful-insights-from-airbnb-reviews-817e65357324).

 ## Licensing, Authors, Acknowledgements